FCC Says It Has No Documentation of Cyberattack That It Claims Happened

 Re: (Score:2)

+In both this story and the July 18th story on the FCC, [slashdot.org] the summaries have been misleadingly one-sided in that they have utterly failed to disclose the FCC's position that *Privacy Concerns* are a large part of why they have not fully responded to the FOIA requests.

-Cross post from Reddit front page (Score:2)
+Cross post from Reddit front page (Score:5, Interesting)

 We caught them red handed -- they claimed 'cyber attack' but we have the uptime reports.
 We have the connectivity reports (their CDN is Akamai - you can view real time attack data for their network -- if the FCC site was down, a big chunk of the web would have been too).
 It would have made big news in the IT/networking world if Akamai hiccup'd... since they were able to handle the world's largest DDoS last fall.
 That got noticed... by, erm, everyone.
 Network Operations Centers all over the world saw it.
 Did anyone see the FCC DDoS? crickets There's evidence that the bot is being run on an API -- in other words someone inside the FCC specifically gave access.
 They have to issue special keys (just like with Reddit!) -- and they're rate limited.
 They would know who's doing it instantly, because that API isn't available for just anyone: You have to ask for it -- click on the link, it'll show you the form; It asks for name and e-mail.
 Someone from the FCC said as much -- it was API accesses, not public-facing.
 If there was a connectivity issue it wasn't external, it was internal, preventable, and that's why they won't give out the server logs.
 Because they knew who was doing it, could have stopped it, didn't, and are letting it continue to happen as we speak.
 They know exactly which comments are being submitted by bots, and who owns them.
 Purely for my own amusement, I went looking for the Terms of Service for accessing the API.
 Click.
 Click.
 Aaaand here we are: "FCC computer systems employ software to monitor network traffic to identify unauthorized attempts..."